 I recently came across a remarkable story of endurance and survival.
 It hammers home the point–made repeatedly on this site–that when disaster strikes, one must dig in and use all available resources to fight on to final victory.

 The brig Polly sailed from Boston on December 12, 1811, bound for St. Croix.
-It was a merchant vessel, carrying lumber and preserved foods, and was captained by Andrew Cazneau.
+It was a merchant vessel, carrying lumber and preserved foods, and was captained by William Leslie Cazneau.
 The ship displaced 130 tons and was about 70 feet in length.
 There were about 11 other persons on board besides the captain, two of which were passengers.

 Soon after leaving New England, the ship encountered a storm and was capsized.
 It could not be righted, and began to drift through the Atlantic, an uncontrollable hulk completely at the mercy of the elements and the waves.
 Most of the provisions had been washed away when the ship upended.
 For provisions there was only some salt pork and a barrel of water, and these soon became dangerously depleted.
 The cook, an American Indian named Moho, was able to kindle a fire by rubbing two sticks together.
 They believed they had enough food and drink to last for about forty days, but beyond that there were no assurances.

 But things would not be so easy.
 Caught in the Gulf Stream Drift, the inert ship was being carried to the coast of Africa.
 They would eventually be in international shipping lanes, but there was no way to predict when they might be spotted.
 Several of the survivors perished from exposure and starvation.
 Here and there, they managed to catch a fish or a shark, and so kept a hold on life.